 - Contract with freight forwarders for destination services.

 - Insure cargo against loss, damage, or pilferage.

-Qualities of a Custom Broker
+Skills Needed to be a Custom Broker

 These are the skills Customs Brokers say are the most useful in their careers: